jackbaty/archive.baty.net/content/about/index.md

 {{< image src="jack-about-300x300.jpg" caption="Your host, Jack Baty" width="300" height="300" linked="false" >}}

 I was a partner at Fusionary Media from 1995 until May 2020.
 I remain there in a consulting role.
 Fusionary is a terrific digital development studio in Grand Rapids, MI.
-If your business needs something built for the web or mobile devices you should 💌 [send us a note](mailto:info@fusionary.com).
+If your business needs something built for the web or mobile devices you should 💌 [send them a note](mailto:info@fusionary.com).

-I blog here at [baty.net](https://www.baty.net/) ✒️ and at [copingmechanism.com](https://copingmechanism.com)
+I blog here at [baty.net](https://www.baty.net/) ✒️.
+I write about photography, blogging, analog tools, productivity, software, you name it.

-I write daily using a [public Roam database](https://www.baty.net/roam).
+I also write daily, in public, using a [public Roam database](https://www.baty.net/roam).
 Before that I maintained my wiki at [Rudimentary Lathe](https://rudimentarylathe.org).

 You can email me at [jbaty@hey.com](mailto:jbaty@hey.com) ✉️.
 I still like receiving email!